GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The first 90 percent of the code accounts for the first 90 percent of the development time.
-The remaining 10 percent of the code accounts for the other 90 percent of the development time.
+> ### If scientific reasoning were limited to the logical processes of arithmetic, we should not get very far in our understanding of the physical world.
+One might as well attempt to grasp the game of poker entirely by the use of the mathematics of probability.
 >
-> ~ *Tom Cargill*
+> ~ *Vannevar Bush*

 ---
 ## 🏎 Quick Facts